lasya2206/Project-New/read.md

 As form submission is through php and git does not allow php form submission hence proper functionality of hire me button is not shown
-Due to some issues responsiveness to other devices has not been able to establish